dslsyeoh/custom-audit-trail-with-spring-aop/README.md

-To create custom audit trail for CRUD operations
+Practice to create simple custom audit trail on JPA CRUD operations using spring aop